Vukain/TinyJavascriptProjects/README.md

 # React

-A todo app, single page app, parallax effect and a basic udemy clone.
+A todo app, single page app using react-router, parallax effect and a basic udemy clone.

 # Webpack